-9.1 (b) The results of Multidimensional Scaling (MDS) of all aircraft trajectories landing at DFW on various dates in 2020 and 2021 (a), represented in U I W coordinates, with $q = n{dim} = 2$ .
-The four elusters A B C and D correspond to four main approaches from the South West (SW) North East (NE) North West (NW) and South Fast (SF) directions.
-There are smaller "sub-lusters" around South-East (SE) directions.
-There are smaller subclusters around Eives that were taken.
-Sub antimally typed trainstory elustering Fixes that were taken.
-Sub-optimally tuned trajectory clustering 07 Usually offices the MDS.
-The embeddings, which are the positions 9.2 of the 2 points on the right side were computed such that the dia tanges between these 2 points are similar to the distances between the 2 pricingl trained prime has the A metric.
-0.2 The S original trajectories, given by the $\Delta$ matrix 9.3 the trainesterm (right) shows similar results.
-Each calor represents the trajectory (right) shows similar results.
-Each color represents 0.4 Zoom in on eluster A there exist several sub elusters whose con 9.4 Zoom in on cluster A, there exist several sub-clusters whose cen- areas denote more normalier patterns.
-05 25% est of trainstories 9.5 $25\%$ set of trajectories $\dots \dots \dots$ 9.0 9.7 Embeddings of trajectories in two similar thunderstorm dates (query 9.7 sequence and cadidate sequence).
-The further away from dense ar- eas of the anchor points, the more anomalous the trajectory is.
-The plot allows visualizing both anomalies and similarities at the same time 189 98 Trajectories 65, 63, 68, among the two cluster centroids: trajecto- 7.0 ries 30 and 45 correspond to standard arrivals from the NW and NF respectively 191 9.9 The best matching between two dates: 12th April 2022 18:00 (query sequence - above) and 17th March 2021 04:45 (candidate sequence - below) 10.1 Anomaly Localization: raising alarm when energy $E_T$ is substan- tially higher than what is typicall observed at the same distance to runway threshold D 10.2 Localized anomaly detection framework 10.3 Total specific energy of aircraft landing trajectories at Toulouse Blagnac Airport (LFBO) 10.4 5 random energy curves of flights landing at LFBO, along with the training set curves in gray
+8.7 Change points (breaks in red dots curve) and the cluster mean (text at change point) of several time series in the dataset

+8.8 Histogram of the segment slopes

+9.1 (b) The results of Multidimensional Scaling (MDS) of all aircraft trajectories landing at DFW on various dates in 2020 and 2021 (a), represented in UTM coordinates, with $q = n{dim} = 2$.
+The four clusters A, B, C, and D correspond to four main approaches from the South-West (SW), North-East (NE), North-West (NW) and South-East (SE) directions.
+There are smaller "subclusters" around each main cluster which correspond to different Final Approach Fixes that were taken.
+Sub-optimally tuned trajectory clustering usually omits this subtle feature

+9.2 Illustration of the MDS.
+The embeddings, which are the positions of the 3 points on the right side were computed such that the distances between those 3 points are similar to the distances between

+9.3 the 3 original trajectories, given by the Δ matrix

+9.4 one cluster.
+Obtained with DBSCAN

+areas denote more popular patterns

+9.5 25% set of trajectories

+9.6 Two-step MDS algorithm

+9.7 Embeddings of trajectories in two similar thunderstorm dates (query sequence and cadidate sequence).
+The further away from dense areas of the anchor points, the more anomalous the trajectory is.
+The plot allows visualizing both anomalies and similarities at the same

+time

+9.8 Trajectories 65, 63, 68, among the two cluster centroids: trajectories 30 and 45 correspond to standard arrivals from the NW and

+9.9 NE respectively

+10.1 Anomaly Localization: raising alarm when energy E_T is substantially higher than what is typicall observed at the same distance to

+10.2 runway threshold D.

+10.2 Localized allomary detection framework